shekhutsav1962001/React-Firebase-SignIn-SignUp-Logout/README.md

 # React-Firebase-SignIn-SignUp-Logout

-## React app based on firebase database where user can signin , signup using email and password.
-Also user can Login using google-signin and logout.
+<h4> React app based on firebase database where user can signin , signup using email and password.
+Also user can Login using google-signin and logout. </h4>
-### sign-in and signup done with proper validation if some error occures it is also displayed
+<h5>sign-in and signup done with proper validation if some error occures it is also displayed </h5>

 ![alt text](/images/1.png)
 ![alt text](/images/2.png)